cerdamario13/resi-builder/README.md

 # Resi-builder

-Create a resume and cover letter
+Create a resume and cover letter tailored to a specific job description using AI.

 ## Installation